glic3rinu/passlib/docs/lib/passlib.hash.plaintext.rst

 Usage
 =====
-This class is mainly useful only for plugging into a :class:`passlib.base.CryptContext`.
+This class is mainly useful only for plugging into a :class:`~passlib.context.CryptContext`.
 When used, it should always be the last scheme in the list, as it will recognize all hashes.
 It can be used directly as follows::